igrishaev/blog/_posts/2017-07-04-pg-datomic.md

 database URL, a global connection, a function to connect to the DB and two helper functions.

-The first function rust reads a `EDN` file and returns a data structure.
+The first function just reads a `EDN` file and returns a data structure.
 Since our files a stored in resources folder, there is a `io/resource` wrapper here in the threading chain.